alvincrespo/blog/content/blog/hookingup-datocms-gatsby/index.md

 > My name is Juan.
 I'm on the market for my next engineering role.
 I want to stand out in the process, instead of sending out a cover letter I'm going to create a landing page and send that with each job application.

 Cool.
 So, we have a bunch of options out there.
 We can use Wix, Wordpress, etc...
 But - nah.
-We're going to use Gatsby, DatoCMS and Netlify.
+We're going to use Gatsby + DatoCMS.
 Why?

 - Cost effective (free packages on all services)
 - Easy customization (more control over the code)